marcusjoshm/pb_cap_analysis/README.md

   - Useful for datasets where you know the true background should be low (e.g., < 100)
   - When not set (default), uses the leftmost (lowest intensity) detected peak

-- **`--enlarge-rois`**: Expands the perimeter ROIs by the specified number of pixels using binary dilation.
-This increases the region used for background estimation, which can be helpful when the default perimeter is too narrow.
+- **`--enlarge-rois`**: Expands the background ROIs by the specified number of pixels using binary dilation.
+This increases the region used for background estimation, which can be helpful when the default background region is too narrow.

 This script:

 - Automatically scans all subdirectories in the base directory
-- Loads ImageJ ROI files for particles and perimeters
+- Loads ImageJ ROI files for regions and background regions
-- Analyzes each particle individually
+- Analyzes each ROI individually
-- Detects Gaussian peaks in perimeter intensity histograms
+- Detects Gaussian peaks in background region intensity histograms
 - Performs background subtraction using appropriate peak values
 - Exports CSV files with detailed statistics
-- Creates histogram visualizations for each particle
+- Creates histogram visualizations for each ROI
 - Skips subdirectories missing required files with informative messages

 ## Input Data Structure